 When it comes to heating your home, your furnace vent is installed to make sure you stay safe!
 During the process, your furnace uses natural gas to heat your home, which produces byproducts in return.
 Traditional furnaces vent these gasses vertically through an exhaust system attached to your furnace.
 Your furnace vent takes the combusted waste and vents through pipes that are either coming out of your roof or the side of your home via steel or PVC pipes.

 The ventilation process for high efficiency furnaces is a little different.
-Older furnaces vent out all of the gases right away, while high-efficiency furnaces extract the heat from these gases before sending the rest of the mixture out your furnace vent.
+Older furnaces vent out all of the gases right away, while high-efficiency furnaces extract the heat from these gases before sending the rest of the mixture out of your furnace vent.
 This helps your system save energy and money, while keeping you comfortable and safe!

 - Thermostat - This is a temperature activated switch that tells your furnace to begin or stop whenever the temperature inside your home fluctuates.